페이지가 마지막으로 업데이트됨: 2023년 1월 27일

-- The burn: At an average gas price of at least 16 gwei, at least 1,600 ETH is burned every day, which effectively brings net ETH inflation to zero or less post-merge.
+- The burn: This fluctuates according to network demand.
+If an average gas price of at least 16 gwei is observed for a given day, this effectively offsets the ~1,700 ETH that is issued to validators and brings net ETH inflation to zero or less for that day.

-Under proof-of-work, miners only interact with the execution layer and are rewarded with block rewards if they are the first miner to solve the next block.
-Since the Constantinople upgrade in 2019 this reward has been 2 ETH per block.
-Miners are also rewarded for publishing ommer blocks, which are valid blocks that don't end up in the longest/canonical chain.
-These rewards max out at 1.75 ETH per ommer, and are in addition to the reward issued from the canonical block.
-Mining is an economically intensive activity, requiring high levels of ETH issuance to sustain.
+Under proof-of-work, miners only interacted with the execution layer and were rewarded with block rewards if they were the first miner to solve the next block.
+Since the Constantinople upgrade in 2019 this reward was 2 ETH per block.
+Miners were also rewarded for publishing ommer blocks, which were valid blocks that didn't end up in the longest/canonical chain.
+These rewards maxed out at 1.75 ETH per ommer, and were in addition to the reward issued from the canonical block.
+The process of mining was an economically intensive activity, which historically required high levels of ETH issuance to sustain.

 The Beacon Chain went live in 2020.
 Instead of miners, it is secured by validators using proof-of-stake.
-This chain was bootstrapped by Ethereum users depositing ETH one-way into a smart contract on Mainnet, which the Beacon Chain listens to, crediting the user with an equal amount on the new chain.
-Until The Merge happens, the Beacon Chain's validators are not processing transactions and are essentially coming to consensus on the state of the validator pool itself.
+This chain was bootstrapped by Ethereum users depositing ETH one-way into a smart contract on Mainnet (the execution layer), which the Beacon Chain listens to, crediting the user with an equal amount of ETH on the new chain.
+Until The Merge happened, the Beacon Chain's validators were not processing transactions and were essentially coming to consensus on the state of the validator pool itself.

 Validators on the Beacon Chain are rewarded with ETH for attesting to the state of the chain and proposing blocks.
 Rewards (or penalties) are calculated and distributed at each epoch (every 6.4 minutes) based on validator performance.
-The validator rewards are significantly less than the miner rewards issued on proof-of-work (2 ETH every ~13.5 seconds), as operating a validating node is not an economically intense activity and thus does not require or warrant as high a reward.
+Validator rewards are significantly less than the mining rewards that were previously issued under proof-of-work (2 ETH every ~13.5 seconds), as operating a validating node is not as economically intense and thus does not require or warrant as high a reward.

 Execution layer issuance: